 Conor McGregor took the UFC by storm when he signed with the promotion in 2013.
 He not only compiled win after win but also did it spectacularly by knocking them out.
 The Irish superstar proved that the hype around him was real when he defeated Jose Aldo in December 2015 to become the undisputed UFC Featherweight Champion by knocking out the Brazilian in just 13 seconds.

-But “The Notorious” wasn’t contented with one title because he moved up in the lightweight division to challenge Eddie Alvarez for his UFC title in November 2016.
+But “The Notorious” wasn’t content with one title because he moved up in the lightweight division to challenge Eddie Alvarez for his UFC title in November 2016.
 The SBG Ireland representative obliterated Alvarez in under two rounds with his quick and slick combinations to make history and become UFC’s first simultaneous two-division champion.
 McGregor, though, wasn’t able to defend either of the belts.

 Daniel Cormier – Light Heavyweight and Heavyweight Champion